 - Create a user which will have custom dashboard access.

 - Upon creating, give that user access to the applications you want to see dashboard data for.

-- From Restrict Sessions (on the same page), restrict all menu sessions so when he logs in, he will only see custom dashboards
+- From Restrict Sessions (on the same page), restrict all menu sessions so when the restricted user logs in, custom dashboards will be the only feature available.

 Once you have a clear understanding of which key metrics you are going to track as a product-focused person, choosing the right visualization method using Countly is straightforward.
-Easy-to-use dashboards of Countly provide you an intuitive way of viewing your business insights — and it’s totally fun, too!
+Easy-to-use Countly dashboards provide you an intuitive way of viewing your business insights — and it’s totally fun, too!

 Exploring the possibilities are endless — it will take some time before polishing your best dashboard.
 However at the end, what you see on your screen will be worth the time!